jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

  ```

-Take a look at your changes in a browser once again!
+Take a look at your changes in a browser once again.
 Click on the arrow on the top of the legend.
 Is it interactive? <br>
 Yes?
 Nice.
 If not, time to debug (look for console errors)!